chakane3/moreNotes/cybersecurity/Server-side-Request-Forery/README.md

 ```

-Here, the server will make a request to that given RUL and return the items stock status.
+Here, the server will make a request to that given URL and return the items stock status.
 What an attacker would do is modify the request to specify a URL that is local to the server.
 The bad request would look like this:

 ### example 2
 ```